-The present study also found that the health insurance variable is not significant in the admission model, which suggests no evidence exists of moral hazard behaviour in the 2006 data.
-In Malaysia, private health insurance is used commonly for hospitalisation and surgical treatment at both the government and private hospitals.
-Because the government and private hospitals are usually located in urban areas, the use of private health insurance is limited to individuals who live in these areas.
-As a result, the findings demonstrate that individuals with lower income, a lower level of education, living in rural areas or in less developed regions, being a housewife, a student or unemployed are less likely to have private health insurance or have someone else pay for their health care.
+This study also found that health insurance variable is not significant in the admission model that suggests there is no evidence of moral hazard behaviour in the 2006 data.
+In Malaysia, private health insurance is commonly used for hospitalisation and surgical treatment at the government and private hospitals.
+Since the government and private hospitals usually located in urban areas, the usage of private health insurance is limited to individuals who live in this areas.
+As a result, the findings demonstrated that individuals with lower income, lower level of education, living in rural areas or in the less developed regions, being a housewife, a student or unemployed are less likely to have private health insurance or have someone else pay for their health care.
 Being in these disadvantaged groups might affect an individual decision to go to hospital or to get treatment.
 Moreover, the 1996 and 2006 data show that people with health insurance tend to visit private hospitals.
-Since the government is planning to introduce a national health insurance scheme, this study supports the findings of Alvin (1996) which recommended that in addition to the existing methods of financing, Malaysia should introduce social insurance that subsidises the poor and provides little or no subsidy to the upper and middle income groups.
-If the government plans to introduce a new health financing scheme in the future, any policy reforms should consider its consequences on the less advantaged group especially the poor.
+Since the government is planning to introduce a national health insurance scheme, Alvin (1996) recommended that in addition to the existing methods of financing, Malaysia should introduce social insurance that subsidise the poor and provide little or no subsidy to the upper and middle income group.
+If the government plans to introduce a new health financing scheme in the future, any policy reforms should take into consideration its consequence on the less advantaged group.

-In the future, with the availability of comprehensive health insurance data, research on asymmetric information such as adverse selection effects should be conducted.
-It is hoped that the present study's findings will assist policy makers fill the knowledge gap created by the limited number of empirical studies on the importance of health care financing alternatives in Malaysia.
+In future, with the availability of comprehensive health insurance data, research on asymmetric information such as adverse selection effects should be conducted.
+It is hoped that the findings of this study will assist policy makers to fill in the knowledge gap since there is limited empirical studies on the importance of health care financing alternatives in Malaysia.